ibmresilient/resilient-community-apps/fn_microsoft_sentinel/README.md

 ### Key Features
 * Escalate Microsoft Sentinel Incidents to IBM SOAR Cases
 * Automatically keep Incidents and Cases synchronized
-* Retrieve Sentinel Incident alert entities as artifacts
+* Retrieve Sentinel Incident alert entities as artifacts and data table rows
 * Sync comments to and from Sentinel Incidents
 * Support editable templates for field mapping between the two systems